Streamability of nested word transductions: Online Evaluation Algorithm of -Transductions

 \section{Online Evaluation Algorithm of \vpt-Transductions}

-We present an online algorithm \eval to evaluate functional word transductions defined by \fvpts.
+We present an online algorithm \eval to evaluate functional word transductions defined by \fvpts\footnote{\newcontent{We remind the reader that \fvpts stand for the class of functional \vpts.}}.
 For clarity, we present this algorithm under some assumptions, without loss of generality.
 First, input words of our algorithms are words $u\in\Sigma^*$ concatenated with a special symbol $\EOS\ \notin\Sigma$, denoting the end of the word.
 Second, we only consider input words without internal symbols ($\Sigma_\iota = \varnothing$), as they can easily be encoded by successive call and return symbols.
-Third, we assume an implementation of \vpts such that the set $S$ of transitions with a given left-hand side can be retrieved in time $O(|S|)$.
+Third, we assume an implementation of \vpts such that the set \newcontent{$H$} of transitions with a given left-hand side can be retrieved in time $O(|H|)$.

 \olivier{Algorithm~\ref{algo:lcpin} ajout\'e, ainsi que sa presentation ci-dessous.} The core task of this algorithm, presented in Algorithm~\ref{algo:lcpin}, is to maintain the configuration for each run of the \fvpt $T$ on the input $u$, and produce its output on-the-fly.
 These configurations are efficiently stored in a data structure $S$.
-The first step of the algorithm \eval is to transform $T$ into a reduced \fvpt in polynomial time, using \cite{Caralp201513}.
+The first step of the algorithm \eval is to transform $T$ into a reduced \fvpt in polynomial time, using~\cite{Caralp201513}.
 Indeed, when $T$ is reduced, functionality ensures that, for a given input word $u$, and for every accessible configuration $(q,\sigma)$ of $T$, there is at most one $v$ such that $(q_i,\bot)\xrightarrow{u/v}{(q,\sigma)}$ with $q_i$ an initial state.
 Hence, we define a notion called \emph{\dconf}, as triples $(q,\sigma,w)$, where $q$ is the current state of the run, $\sigma$ its corresponding stack content, and $w$ is a suffix of $v$, which has not been output yet.

 The set $C$ of \dconfs of $T$ on an input word $u$ can be incrementally computed, starting from the set $\{ (q_i,\bot,\epsilon)\ |\ q_i\in I \}$, and updated in the following way after reading a call symbol $c\in\Sigma_c$: